Interviews

 Graduated Harvard Medical School Class of 1979

-Eve Higginbotham, MD, was born in New Orleans, Louisiana.
-She studied chemical engineering at Massachusetts Institute of Technology, and earned both her undergraduate and master's degree.
-She earned her medical degree from Harvard Medical School in 1979.
+Eve Higginbotham, MD, was born in New Orleans, LA.
+She studied chemical engineering at the Massachusetts Institute of Technology and earned her undergraduate and master's degrees there as well.
+She earned herMD from Harvard Medical School in 1979.

 “And so, I remember those moments as times when I was really proud of my class, that there were people in my class that believed in social justice, who believed in something bigger than who we are.”
 (23:28)